xdvarpunen/handwriting-toolchain/README.md

  - Inspect drawing points csv file using visidata https://www.visidata.org/
 - Create own script for feature generation
 - Create own script for recognition on drawing points and data produced in feature generation data types
+- Reuse create folder scripts for debugging and testing the recognition